ndesh26/ndesh26.github.io/_drafts/2019-10-15-The-Highly-Awaited-Japan-Trip.md

     turned out to be similar as mine.
 * The next activity on my itinerary was walking along the Rainbow bridge from odaiba to the tokyo side.
 And it turned out to be more fun than I had thought.
 With the strong winds blowing into my face and the scene of Tokyo tower among the Tokyo skyline was fascinating to say the least.
-This will be highlight of the day.
+This was be highlight of the day.
 * I left odaiba to head over to ueno, but soon realized that I had forgotten my earphones at the Rainbow bridge entrance (on the Tokyo side).
-Since I had heard so much about the lower crime rate of Japan I assumed that earphones would still be lying there and headed back to the entrance to collect.
+Since I had heard so much about the low crime rate of Japan I assumed that earphones would still be lying there and headed back to the entrance to collect.
 But my earphones were nowhere to be found then I headed to the guard at the entrance to check if he knows anything.
 After struggling with him for sometime I concluded that either he was suggesting me to check nearby police box or that someone told him that they are submitting the earphones at the police box.
 My earphones were not all that costly and losing